adaltas/node-http-status/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**

-A clear and concise description of what the bug is, the package version you are using.
+A clear and concise description of what the bug is, the `http-status` package version you are using.

 **To Reproduce**

 Please provide us with a unit test, an example code or even pseudo-code.
-It could be written in JavaScript or CoffeeScript, but not in TypeScript unless the bug is related to TypeScript.
+It is written in JavaScript, but not in TypeScript unless the bug is related to TypeScript.

-What's important is to **limit the data** to the minimum as well as to **strip down the number of options** to the relevant ones with an impact.
+What's important is to provide a **minimal code**, only focussing on the problem.
 Do not reference an external file.

 **Additional context**